nairalz/Health-Data-Cleaning-Project/README.md

 Prepare clean, analysis-ready tables for Power BI.

-📊 Datasets Used
+📊 Datasets Used:

 The project is based on five OECD datasets, all related to population health and healthcare systems:

-#	Dataset	Focus	Key Measures
-1	Perceived Health Status	Self-reported health	% of population by sex, age, and health category 2	Perceived Health Status by Socio-Economic Status	Self-reported health (by income)	% of population reporting good/very good health
+1	Perceived Health Status (Self-reported health):	% of population by sex, age, and health category

+2	Perceived Health Status by Socio-Economic Status (Self-reported health (by income)):	% of population reporting good/very good health

-3	Health Expenditure and Financing	System financing	% of GDP, PPP per person by financing scheme 4	Patient Experiences (Financial Barriers)	Access to healthcare	% skipping consultations, tests, or medicines due to cost 5	Risk Factors for Health	Lifestyle habits	% of daily smokers 🌍 Reference Countries
+3	Health Expenditure and Financing	(System financing):	% of GDP, PPP per person by financing scheme

+4	Patient Experiences (Access to healthcare and financial barriers):	% of skipping consultations, tests, or medicines due to cost

+5	Risk Factors for Health	(Lifestyle habits):	% of daily smokers

+🌍 Reference Countries:

 I selected 10 OECD countries to ensure diverse health system models and socio-economic profiles: